Rainbow-Scuba Scholarships 2006-2018

-At Rainbow-Scuba & Tour we belive that every company as well as every individual has a responsibility to their fellow citizens and it is the wonderful people of Thailand that make living and visiting this country really special.
-Through our Student Sponsorship we hope to improve the lives of those so much less fortunate than ourselves.
+At Rainbow-Scuba & Tour we belive that every company as well as every individual has a responsibility to their fellow citizens.
+We never forget that it is the wonderful people of Thailand that make living and visiting this country really special and so many of these Thai people are left behind in the rush for modernisation.
+In a country with little government social support behind the smiles there is often real suffering.
+So it is through our Student Sponsorships that we hope to improve the lives of those so much less fortunate than ourselves.

 Vocational Training Scholarship 2016-2018